davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 This is a naive example of "code that writes code".
 Ok, maybe too naive, but the idea here is to illustrate the limitations of this popular definition of metaprogramming.
 A code that writes code is not interesting in itself.
 How code writes code and what you can do with that is a completely different story.

-Paolo Perrotta wrote <a href="https://pragprog.com/titles/ppmetr2/metaprogramming-ruby-2/">a wonderful book</a> about metaprogramming with Ruby.
+Paolo Perrotta wrote <a href="https://pragprog.com/titles/ppmetr2/metaprogramming-ruby-2/">a wonderful book</a> about metaprogramming in Ruby.
 Perrotta describes Ruby source code as "a world teeming with vibrant citizens including variables, classes, and methods."
 These citizens are <em>language constructs</em>.
 Therefore a more technical (and much more meaningful) definition of metaprogramming is <em>writing code that manipulates language constructs at runtime.</em> This is concept is so important that I will break it down for better visibility:

 * What: writing code that manipulate language constructs.
 * When: at runtime.